Cloud Security Shared Responsibility Model

 Some organizations use the provider's audit report as an excuse to skip their own security work.
 They say "we use AWS and AWS has a SOC 2 report so we're secure."
 That's not how shared responsibility works.
 The provider's audit proves they're doing their job.
 You still have to do yours.

-Many organizations understand the shared responsibility model conceptually but don't execute properly because they underestimate the cost of execution and overestimate the probability of breach.
+Many organizations understand the shared responsibility model conceptually but don't execute properly because they underestimate the cost of execution and overestimate the probability of avoiding a breach.
 Patching systems costs money and time.
 Configuring access control correctly is more work than granting broad access.
 Encryption adds cost and complexity.
 Logging and monitoring add operational overhead.

 The shared responsibility model is explicit: you have responsibilities.
 Meeting those responsibilities costs money and effort.
 Not meeting them creates risk that becomes very real when something goes wrong.
 The question isn't whether to spend on security.
 It's whether to spend on prevention or pay for breach recovery.

 Implementing shared responsibility correctly means having a security program that covers your side of the responsibility line.
-This program should include: understanding what you're responsible for for each service you use; auditing yourself against those responsibilities; identifying gaps; remediation planning; and ongoing monitoring.
+This program should include understanding what you're responsible for for each service you use, auditing yourself against those responsibilities, identifying gaps, remediation planning, and ongoing monitoring.

 Start by inventorying your cloud services.
 What's IaaS, what's PaaS, what's SaaS?
 For each, understand the responsibility line.
 For IaaS services, you're responsible for patching, hardening, access control, monitoring.
 For PaaS services, you're responsible for application security, data classification, access control.
 For SaaS services, you're responsible for user management, data governance, access control.

+Once you understand your responsibilities, assess yourself.
+Are you doing what you should be doing?
+Most organizations find they're not.
+They haven't configured access control properly.
+They're not patching systems.
+They're not monitoring for security issues.
+The gaps become your remediation backlog.
 Remediate systematically.
 Start with high-risk items.
 A public S3 bucket is high risk.
 An unpatched system with known vulnerabilities is high risk.
 Work through your backlog.
 As you fix issues, your security posture improves.
 This is ongoing work, not a project with an end date.
 Cloud environments change constantly.
 New services are deployed, new users are added, configurations change.
 Your security program has to keep up.

-Closing: Shared Responsibility Requires Execution
+Shared Responsibility Requires Execution, Not Just Understanding

 Shared responsibility means the provider handles infrastructure security and you handle configuration security.
 The division changes by service model but the principle is the same.
 Your responsibility is to understand what you're responsible for, audit yourself against that responsibility, and execute on it.